Confused about your exam or college applications?

 In this section also around 20-22 attempts, with 85-90% accuracy, in around 45-50 minutes would be good.

-General Awareness: This was the section in which students save time and yet had attempted reasonably.
-Static GK were more in number.
-12-14 attempts, with 80% accuracy,would be considered good.
-The question were from the following areas:
+This was the section in which students save time and yet had attempted reasonably.
+Static GK was more in number.
+12-14 attempts, with 80% accuracy, would be considered good.
+The questions were from the following areas:

 For some this section was rated a little more than moderate and for some a little less than tough.
 GK section also had two pictographic questions to guess the personality.